Empowering youth through journalism and storytelling

 The ninth largest county in the state, the Imperial Valley is located in the most southeastern corner of California, across the border from Mexico.
 The problems of poverty, unemployment and poor health rank high.
 Yet, behind the grim statistics, is a thriving, engaged Latino community that cares deeply about the well-being and education of its children and youth.
 Not surprisingly, given these two realities, Imperial Valley youth report that they sometimes fear that their future opportunities are limited.

-In 2017, Renaissance Journalism is partnering with the Imperial Valley 4-H to pilot a multimedia storytelling project for youth, ages 15-18.
-Youth will attend six summer workshops, where they’ll learn journalism and multimedia storytelling skills such as writing, video, photography and web design.
-The project will culminate in a community-based event showcasing and celebrating their work.
+In 2017, Renaissance Journalism partnered with the Imperial Valley 4-H to pilot a multimedia storytelling project for youth, ages 15-18.
 Read more about the 4-H project here.